PKL: Ajith, Abhishek shine as U Mumba beat Jaipur Pink Panthers 37-28

 U Mumba then turned the tables with a super raid when Ajith Kumar escaped a double thigh hold as they snatched the lead at 7-5.

 From then, the Mumbai team never looked back.
-Ajith Kumar hit a purple patch and picked up raid points at will while he got excellent support from Abhishek Singh.
+Ajith Kumar hit a purple patch and picking up raid points at will while he got excellent support from Abhishek Singh.

 Ajith Kumar hardly put a foot wrong.
 He was agile, his strategy was spot on and he escaped the defenders' clutches with ease.